-Welcome to The HillVille, the online magazine of urban Appalachia.
-Each week, you’ll find news, features, columns, profiles of people and places that will appeal to and engage urban Appalachians.
+Welcome to The HillVille, a blog about urban Appalachia.
+Here, you’ll find news, features, profiles of people and places that will appeal to and engage urban Appalachians.
 We want to create a place where we can explore our identities — mountain and metropolitan — together, as a community.

 We want to tell stories that intersect at interstates and back roads, where rural meets urban, inside the boundaries of the region and out.
 It’s an exploration that is simultaneously personal, journalistic, investigative, curious, searching and reflective.
 We’ll cover art, music, moonshine, good eats, stories and writing, politics, city life, road trips and other topics of interest.

 You are invited to listen in, eavesdrop and read articles to your heart’s content on The HillVille, but we cordially invite you to join the conversation and connect with us and other Urban-Apps through the comments section.
-Also, find us on Facebook, Twitter and Tumblr.
+Also, find us on Facebook and Twitter.

 Who we are

-Niki King and Beth Newberry co-publish The HillVille.
+Niki King and Beth Newberry co-founded The HillVille in 2011.

 Niki is a journalist by trade and training, most recently at The (Louisville) Courier-Journal.
-She is now finishing a master’s degree in community and leadership development at the University of Kentucky.
+She earned a master’s degree in community and leadership development at the University of Kentucky.
 She makes her home in Louisville, Ky., but originally hails from the mountains of East Tennessee.

-Jason Howard is the coauthor of Something’s Rising and the forthcoming One of Us: Americana Music in Kentucky and Beyond, which will be published in 2012.
+Jason Howard is the coauthor of Something’s Rising and A Few Honest Words: The Kentucky Roots of Popular Music.
 His features and reviews have appeared in The Nation, Sojourners, No Depression and Paste; and his commentary has been featured on NPR.
+He is the editor of the journal Appalachian Heritage.

 David Flores is a photographer and filmmaker based in New York City.
 His photography can be found on the covers of Poets & Writers, MIX Magazine, and PLUCK: The Journal of Affrilachian Arts & Culture.
 In 2011, David produced a series of short films with poet Nikky Finney for the National Book Award Winner, Head Off & Split.
-His work has been showcased at the Kentucky Center, the Allen R. Hite Gallery, the Verbal Arts Centre of Northern Ireland, and film festivals across the country.
-David is a regular guest artist of the Kentucky Governor’s School for the Arts and the Alice Hoffman Young Writers Retreat at Adelphi University.
-Recent arts residencies include The Louisiana Arts Works, Los Angles Women’s Theater Festival, and The DreamYard Project.
-He lives in Manhattan with his wife and daughter.
+His work has been showcased at the Kentucky Center, the Allen R. Hite Gallery, the Verbal Ar

 Tonia Moxley is a Virginia-based journalist and freelance writer who excels in the kitchen, but dislikes shopping for a bathing suit.
 She is the publisher of biscuitpower.com, an online magazine exploring Appalachian foodways.